 What Coverage Is Provided By The Fund?

-Three different Fund excess coverage levels are available to health care providers.
+Three Fund excess coverage levels are available to defined health care providers.
 The coverage levels are as follows:

-Additional information regarding Fund coverage can be obtained in the "General Information Brochure" which may be downloaded from the forms page.
+Additional information regarding Fund coverage can be obtained in the “General Information Brochure” which may be downloaded at the forms page.

-If a health care provider is interested in increasing or decreasing their limits please complete and submit the appropriate form to the Fund Compliance Section.
-A "Request to Decrease Fund Coverage" or a "Request to Increase Fund Coverage" may be downloaded from the forms page.
+If a health care provider is interested in increasing or decreasing their Fund limits please complete and submit the appropriate form to the Fund Compliance Section.
+A copy of the “Request to Decrease Fund Coverage” or the “Request to Increase Fund Coverage” may be downloaded at the forms page.

 Fund Coverage Limit Explanations